-Copper Pennies is a delightful recipe has been in my repertoire for years.
+Copper Pennies is a delightful salad recipe.
+It has been in my cookbook collection for years.
 Cooked carrots, onions, and green peppers are laced with a tasty marinade using tomato soup, oil, apple cider vinegar and seasonings.
-It’s a nice refreshing salad that’s great for potlucks or anytime you’re grilling out during the summer.
+It’s a nice refreshing salad that’s great for potlucks.
+It’s also wonderful anytime you’re grilling out during the summer as a side dish.

 You can make the salad early in the day or even the day before and allow the marinade to do its work.
-We like this salad in the summer so you don’t have to heat up the kitchen during our hot Texas summer days.
+We like to serve this salad in the summer.
+That way you don’t have to heat up the kitchen during our hot Texas summer days.
 It also lasts several days in the refrigerator.

 The first time I made this recipe was in the 1980s.
-I thought the name for the recipe was odd but I tried it anyway since it came from a good friend who was a fabulous cook.
+I thought the name for the recipe was odd.
+But I tried it anyway since it came from a good friend who was a fabulous cook.
 I thought it was absolutely scrumptious.
 (Especially if you enjoy carrots).
-Then in the 90s I remember going over to a friend’s house for lunch one Sunday after church and this was one of several salads the hostess had on the menu.
+Then in the 90s I remember going over to a friend’s house for lunch one Sunday after church.
+This salad was one of several salads the hostess had on the menu.
 Boy, did we ever indulge.

 She called her recipe Copper Carrots.
 Regardless of what you call it, this delicious side dish is a keeper.
 Plus, after the carrots are cooked, it only takes another ten minutes to finish making the recipe.

 I was making a triple batch of this recipe for a huge potluck celebration at our church this past Sunday.
 I had several people tell me how much they enjoyed this recipe after they tried it.
-If you need to make a salad for a potluck sometime, and don’t have a lot of money on hand, this recipe is quite economical, too.
+This is a tasty salad for company and holiday celebrations too.
+Besides that, this recipe is quite economical.

 If you like marinated carrots, you’ll love this recipe.
 If you’ve never tried carrots this way before, go ahead and give them a try.
 It’s a great way to use up garden produce, too.
 You’ll find the flavors are just awesome.

-Copper Pennies is a light and refreshing marinated salad.
+Copper Pennies are so light and refreshing for a marinated salad.

 Carrots, onion slices, and green pepper are marinated in a tasty dressing starting with tomato soup.